Last Updated on November 23, 2023 by Prakash Kolli

 Coffee stocks have been lucrative for investors.
 For instance, Starbucks (SBUX) has made millionaires since its initial public offering (IPO).
-The company had an IPO in 1992, and $10,000 invested then is worth more than $4 million now.
+The company had an IPO on June 26, 1992, and if $10,000 was invested, it bought about 588 shares.
+It is worth more than $4 million now after six splits without even considering the dividends.

 However, Starbucks is not the only choice for investors.
 Today, there are many coffee stocks to choose from, including retailers, processors, and distributors.
 A few companies are focused mainly on coffee, like Starbucks.
 Other coffee companies have a business segment in a more extensive product portfolio, like Keurig Dr. Pepper (KDP).
 Finally, some companies produce and sell coffee as part of a giant conglomerate, like Nestle (NSRGY).

-There is room for many companies in this $100 billion industry driven by consumers drinking 500+ billion cups of coffee annually.
+There is room for many companies in this $100 billion industry driven by consumers drinking 146+ billion cups of coffee annually.
 A handful of publicly traded companies make excellent investments at the appropriate valuation.
 In addition, there are several smaller coffee stocks.
 However, investors should be wary of many of these since they are often micro-caps with more significant risks and volatility.
-Lastly, there are many, many privately-held coffee companies.
-For instance, Dunkin’ Donuts is now owned by a private equity firm.
+Lastly, there are many many privately-held coffee companies.
+For instance, Dunkin’ Donuts is now owned by a private equity firm

 Affiliate